 ONLINE LEARNING INITIATIVES

 Two recent partnerships in online learning have enabled Northwestern to continue experimenting with different modes of offering online and blended courses.
 Partnerships with Coursera and Semester Online (SON) have helped us lead the way in shaping the landscape of online higher education.
-We are continuing to offer Massive Open Online Courses (MOOCs) through Coursera, but Semester Online will be discontinued following summer 2014 courses.
+We are continuing to offer Massive Open Online Courses (MOOCs) through Coursera, but Semester Online has been discontinued following summer 2014 courses.

 Northwestern University is proud to partner with Coursera, a California-based education company founded in 2011 by two Stanford computer science professors.
 A variety of free online courses are offered.
 Additional courses will be featured as faculty members develop new online strategies for delivering their course content to a global audience.

 Requests for proposals for MOOCs to be developed summer 2014 through spring 2015 is now closed.
 The next opportunity to propose courses will be in Fall 2014.

 Interested faculty should refer to the FAQs for Coursera MOOCs for more detailed information about MOOCs and the proposal process, as well as the MOOC Creation Guidelines for guidance on the development and delivery of MOOCs.
 Faculty are invited to consult with the Coordinated Service Center for online courses at any point in the process of proposing or developing a MOOC by emailing firstname.lastname@example.org.